Mom's caffeine not linked to infant sleep problems: study

 That is the case for healthy, full-term babies, at least.

-But preterm infants and newborns metabolize caffeine more slowly and may be more sensitive to the small amount of caffeine that passes into breast milk.
+But preterm infants and newborns metabolise caffeine more slowly and may be more sensitive to the small amount of caffeine that passes into breast milk.

 And studies suggest that high amounts of caffeine during breastfeeding - "much higher" than 300 mg a day - are related to fussiness and poor sleep in babies.
 SOURCE: bit.ly/Hf4y9Y